YasmindIess/grevm/README.md

 We conducted the gigagas block test, a benchmark designed to evaluate the efficiency of parallel execution under varying workloads and conditions.
 We reused some portions of the benchmarking code from pevm.
 Each mock block contains transactions totaling **1 gigagas** in gas consumption.
+Note that we use the actual gas consumption of transactions to calculate the total gas, which accounts for the gas refunds.
 The transactions include vanilla Ether transfers, ERC20 token transfers, and Uniswap swaps.
 Pre-state data is stored entirely in-memory to isolate execution performance from disk I/O variability.
 To mimic real-world conditions where disk I/O latency can impact performance, we introduced artificial latency using the `db_latency` parameter.

 ### Conflict-Free Transactions